I will be away from June 4 through and including June 11. Packages will not get shipped and emails will not get answered

 The Minimal Dace is the simplest fly I could devise to mimic the brown over black over white color pattern of the blacknose dace.

 Many species of small fish have similar coloration - brown back, black line down the side, and white belly.
 Art Flick's Blacknose Dace is the best known fly with that color pattern, tied to imitate the blacknose dace common in his home waters in the Catskills.
 Flick tied the fly with brown bucktail over black bear hair over polar bear hair.
-The hook shank was covered with silver tinsel and the fly had a short tail of red wool.
+The fly had a silver tinsel body and a short tail of red wool.

-I have now fished with several variations of the fly, and have received entries for the TenkaraBum Streamer Challenge of fish caught by anglers who tied their own variations.
-The fly seems effective enough to do a step-by-step tying description and a Minimal Dace One Fly Kit.
+I have now fished with several variations of the fly, and it seems effective enough to do a step-by-step tying description.

 1. Put the hook in the vise upside down.
 Start the thread just behind the hook eye.
 If you hold the tag end at an angle as you wrap the body, it will help produce a smooth body with no gaps.
 Hook shown is a Daiichi 1720, size 12.